Using Site Templates and Wizards

 -

 Import Web Site Wizard lets you suck in the contents of an existing Web site from the Internet or from your own computer or network.
 You can also import a regular folder that you'd like to turn into a Web site.
 Be aware that this method won't deliver all site components.
 For example, it leaves out FrontPage configuration files that control special functions like navigation.
-If you've lost the local copy of your Web site and want to get a copy off the live Web server, try reverse publishing it (remote to local) instead (see Tutorial 13 for details).
+If you've lost the local copy of your Web site and want to get a copy off the live Web server, try reverse publishing it (remote to local) instead (see Publishing your Site for details).
 In other words, use the import function as a last resort only.

 -